uchicago-library/ldr_metadatastorage/README.md

 Every valid GET request to the ldr metadata is GUARANTEED to receive a well-formed XML or JSON response.
 This XML or JSON response will have the following information

+- root element WILL be output
+- output WILL have the following namespaces
+  - ```http://lib.uchicago.edu/ldr``` which this document refers to with the shorthand ldr
+  - ```http://www.w3.org/2001/XMLSchema-instance``` which this document refers to with the shorthand xsi
+  - ```http://purl.org/dc/elements/1.1/``` which this document refers to with the shorthand dc
+  - ```http://purl.org/dc/terms/``` which this document refers to with the shorthand dcterms
 - the request that the ldr metadata storage received
 - the date and time in ISO-8601 that the ldr metadata storage received that request WILL be the request timestamp from the timezone of the requestor
 - the date and time in ISO-8601 that the ldr metadata storage sent the response from the timezone of the ldr metadata storage